Feature-Learning Networks Are Consistent Across Widths At Realistic Scales: Spectral perspective on finite-width bias

 In this last section, we develop a toy model in which the effect of finite-width bias can be clearly seen.
 We analyze it first in the simple setting of an MLP fitting a polynomial in the lazy limit.
 Here, all the dynamics are well-captured by the finite-width empirical neural tangent kernel (eNTK).
-By studying the spectral properties of this kernel across widths, we see that finite-widths lead to an eNTK with worse finite-width bias, even after ensembling over initializations.
+By studying the spectral properties of this kernel across widths, we see that finite widths lead to eNTK's with worse bias components in their losses.

-Concretely, we see that although the eigenvalue spectrum of the ensembled eNTK is not substantially affected by finite width, the decomposition of the task into eNTK eigenvectors changes, with narrower widths putting more of the task into smaller eigenmodes that take longer to be learned.
-We then apply this analysis to the after-kernel of the trained ResNets on CIFAR 5m, and find similar behavior.
+Concretely, we see that although the eigenvalue spectrum of the ensembled eNTK is not substantially affected by finite width, the decomposition of the task into eNTK eigenvectors changes, with narrow-width eNTK's putting more of the task into smaller eigenmodes that take longer to be learned.
+In practice, applying this analysis to the after-kernel of the trained ResNets on CIFAR-5m reveals similar behavior.
 Prior literature has demonstrated that many of the properties of the final learned function are captured by the after-kernel \cite{long2021properties, atanasov2022neural, park2023trak}.